LDMGN/books-exercise/README.md

 Run tests with Karma: `npm run test`

-## Modules
+## Modules & routing

-App module & app component are setup with a router-outlet to be able to route to various modules (only BooksModule in this case)
+App module & app component are set up with a router-outlet to be able to route (lazily-loaded) to various modules (only BooksModule in this case).

 ```
     RouterModule.forRoot([